 Synchrophasor Communication—Transport synchronized phasor measurements (synchrophasors) to provide a real-time measurement of electrical quantities across a power system.
 You can use these time-synchronized measurements for analysis and control of the power system.
 The ICON provides all the necessary timing and Ethernet communications for synchrophasor information reporting.
 The ICON distributes time across the entire network and can maintain better than 1 µs accuracy among all terminals in the network when using SONET transport.
 This allows synchrophasor systems to continue to operate accurately even in the event of a local or system-wide GPS failure.

 Security and Critical Infrastructure Protection—Protect critical infrastructure and help achieve NERC CIP compliance with SEL-5051 Network Management System (NMS) Client Software and SEL-5052 NMS Server Software, which provide password management, session authentication and encryption, and automatic security report generation of all changes made to system settings, firmware, and hardware.
-The ICON AES-256 Crypto Module secures SONET internodal traffic and prevents interception.

 Operation in Harsh Environments—The ICON withstands vibration, electrical surges, electrostatic discharge, fast transients, and a –20° to +65°C temperature range.
 It meets or exceeds IEEE 1613 standards for communications networking devices in electric power substations.
 The ICON is available in a standard 19" rack-mount chassis or a compact ICON Cube package for limited-space applications.

 Protected Line Modules